dgaydukov/cert-spring5/files/spring5.md

 #### Miscellaneous
-`@SpringBootApplication` - by default use component scanning of base package (where it was defined) and all subpackages.
-You can change this behavior by setting `scanBasePackages/scanBasePackageClasses` by setting other packages or java config classes.

 ###### mvnw and mvnw.cmd
 When you download [spring boot](https://start.spring.io/) you have 2 files `mvnw` and `mvnw.cmd`.
-These 2 files from [Maven Wrapper Plugin](https://github.com/takari/takari-maven-plugin) that allows to run app on systems where there is no mvn installed. `mvnv` - script for linux, `mvnw.cmd` - for windows.
+These 2 files from [Maven Wrapper Plugin](https://github.com/takari/takari-maven-plugin) that allows you to run app on systems where there is no mvn installed. `mvnv` - script for linux, `mvnw.cmd` - for windows.
 Generally you don't need them in your work, so you may delete them.

 ###### Get param names
-Starting from java9, you can [get names](#https://github.com/dgaydukov/cert-ocpjp11/blob/master/files/ocpjp11.md#get-param-names).
+Starting from `java9`, you can [get param names](#https://github.com/dgaydukov/cert-ocpjp11/blob/master/files/ocpjp11.md#get-param-names).
 But spring was using it's own utility classes, that could get param names from debug info, by using asm
 ```java
 import org.springframework.core.LocalVariableTableParameterNameDiscoverer;